-The open data cube (ODC) initiative is both a community and a technology, with the idea that a community is being developed around this open-source technology to further advance its core capabilities.
-The purpose of an ODC is to allow ingestion, storage, provision and analysis of structured geospatial data, but in particular time-series of satellite images.
-The ODC initiative seeks to provide a free and open data architecture that offers further value to its users and increases the impact of open EO satellite data.
-It’s based on the implementation approach used by the Australian Geoscience Data Cube (AGDC) serving as the basis for Digital Earth Australia.
+The open data cube (ODC) is an open source solution for accessing, managing and analyzing large quantities of Earth observation data, in particular time-series of satellite images.
+The initiative is both a community and a technology, with the idea that a community is being developed around this open source technology to further advance its core capabilities.
+The purpose of an ODC is to allow ingestion, storage, provision and analysis of structured geospatial data.
 An ODC consists of:

 - time-series, multi-dimensional (space, time, data type) stack of spatially aligned pixels ready for analysis